AFNY Logo

 by Lis Harris, Houghton Mifflin, $25.

-Lis Harris is a former New Yorker staff writer.
+Lis Harris is a former New Yorker Magazine staff writer.
 Here she reviews the 8-year-long rise and fall of the innovative "green" plan put forth by Allen Hershkowitz, a senior scientist at the NRDC, to build a paper-recycling mill in a rail yard in the South Bronx, and how it ended up, in his view, dying a slow death from "a million bureaucratic bee stings."

 Books from 2002: